 ”There are so many photographers in my area!”

 “There are so many (insert profession here) in my area!”

-But what all those other photographers, realtors or whatever business you are in don’t have is YOU!
+But what makes your business different from anyone else in your industry is YOU.
 You are the thing that makes your stand out from the competition.

-Having branding photos that showcase you, your uniqueness, and what makes your brand special is what will set your business apart from the competition.
+Having branding photos that showcase you, your personality, and what makes your brand different is what will differentiate your business from the competition.